AegixLinux/website/content/en/docs/tutorials/_index.md

 This section contains some tutorials to help you get started with Aegix Linux.
 Hopefully it will continue to grow over time.

-You can also check out the [Aegix Linux YouTube channel](https://www.youtube.com/@aegixlinux) for more tutorials and other videos.